djaus2/HSQLDB.Net/README.md

 Downaload **generated.zip** from (https://davidjones.sportronics.com.au/Other)
 Download and unzip the folder.
 Copy its dotnet folder into the Solution-folder/generated folder.
-_Nb:_ Make sure you unblock the downloaded zip before extracted itrs contents
+_Nb:_ Make sure you unblock the downloaded zip before extracting itrs contents

-Also downlaod and unzip **packages.zip** from the link as above.
+Similarly, also downlaod and unzip **packages.zip** from the link as above.
 Place the packages folder in the Solution-Folder